-**The ceremony is performed professionally and respectfully by a funeral honors detail of 2 members of the United States Military.**
+**The ceremony is performed year round, professionally and respectfully by a funeral honors detail of 2 members of the United States Military.**

 The Funeral Honors rendered to you or your veteran will be determined by the status of the veteran.